Thomasporta/thomasporta.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Programming and Technical Artist
+subtitle: Programmer and Technical Artist
 ---

 I am Thomas Porta, a programmer and technical artist.
 I studied Game Development at the National Film and television school.